 ~ Jeff Klein

 Jeff Klein is the former National Church Partnership Director for Q Place, a ministry whose mission is to mobilize Christians to facilitate group discussions with spiritual seekers so they can find God as revealed in the Bible.
-A pastor and church planter, he is currently walking the way with and walking alongside the leadership at Jericho Road Church in Wheaton, IL.
+A pastor and church planter, he is currently walking the way with and walking alongside the leadership at Elmhurst Christian Reformed Church in Elmhurst, IL.